nskatti1/test-website/docs/lab1.rst

 Acknowledgements
 --------------------------------------------------------------------------

 Thanks to all the staff and the professor for helping in lab.
-I referenced Mikayla Lahr, Nidhi Sonwalkar, Kofi Ohene Adu, Minh Nguyen, and Daria Kot.
+I referenced the webpages of past students: Mikayla Lahr, Nidhi Sonwalkar, Kofi Ohene Adu, Minh Nguyen, and Daria Kot.
 I also had ChatGPT proof read this webpage and shorten my writing in areas where I was too wordy.
 Shout out to Aidan McNay for sitting with me and teaching me about Sphinx and helping me build a test repo for this class(before I publish to this actual page)